jnnkhrtmnn/stock-outperformance-ml-pipe/README.md

-# Deployable Machine Learning App Blueprint
+# Predict stock outperformance of benchmark index
 Simple blueprint for machine learning projects using a prediction API run via Flask app and Docker.

 ## Conda envs